Quilt: Pictorial quilts

 Pictorial quilts often contain one-of-a-kind patterns and imagery.
 Instead of bringing together fabric in an abstract or patterned design, they use pieces of fabric to create objects on the quilt, resulting in a picture-based quilt.
 They were often made collaboratively as a fundraising effort.
 However, some pictorial quilts were individually created and tell a narrative through the images on the quilt.
 Some pictorial quilts consist of many squares, sometimes made by multiple people, while others have imagery that uses the entirety of quilt.
 Pictorial quilts were created in the United States, as well as in England and Ireland, beginning as early as 1795.

+Barn quilts

+Barn quilts are a type of folk art found in the United States (particularly the South and Midwest) and Canada.
+They take the patterns of traditional quilt squares, and recreate them either directly on the side of a barn or on a piece of wood or aluminum which is then attached to the side of a barn.
+Patterns are sometimes modeled off of family quilts, loved ones, patriotic themes, or important crops to the farm.
+The origins of the barn quilt are contested- some claim they date back almost 300 years, but some claim they were invented by Donna Sue Groves of Adams County, Ohio in 2001.
+Their origin is likely connected to barn advertisements.
+Many rural counties will display their barn quilts as part of a quilt trail, creating a route that connects barns with barn quilts to sponsor local tourism.

 Hawaiian

 Hawaiian quilts are wholecloth (not pieced) quilts, featuring large-scale symmetrical appliqué in solid colors on a solid color (usually white) background fabric.
 Traditionally, the quilter would fold a square piece of fabric into quarters or eighths and then cut out a border design, followed by a center design.
 The cutouts would then be appliquéd onto a contrasting background fabric.
 The center and border designs were typically inspired by local flora and often had rich personal associations for the creator, with deep cultural resonances.
 The most common color for the appliquéd design was red, due to the wide availability of Turkey-red fabric.
 Some of these textiles were not in fact quilted but were used as decorative coverings without the heavier batting, which was not needed in a tropical climate.
 Multiple colors were added over time as the tradition developed.
 Echo quilting, where a quilted outline of the appliqué pattern is repeated like ripples out to the edge of the quilt, is the most common quilting pattern employed on Hawaiian-style quilts.
 Beautiful examples are held in the collection of the Bernice Pauahi Bishop Museum, Honolulu, Hawaii.